New campfire foods for Norther Utah

 In order to best live by the Scout Motto, “Be Prepared”, you need to have the proper clothing and gear.
 Some of our favorite gear that would work great for your Klondike experience and other outdoor camping and hiking trips include headlamps, survival kits, and backpacks.

-Scott Woodland, Trek Director at K-M High Adventure Base in Montana, put together a gear list with additional guidance and commentary.
-Click here to download the Klondike Gear Guide!
+Scott Woodland, former Trek Director at K-M High Adventure Base in Montana, put together a gear list with additional guidance and commentary.
+Download the Klondike Gear Guide here!
 (55kb PDF)

 Keep in mind that each Klondike has a theme and there may be additional equipment you need.
 Mr. Woodland simply went over your essentials and wanted to remind everyone, “Don’t forget your survival guide!”